-- Hats are not to be worn inside the school building.
-Hoodies are not to be worn inside the school building and hoods should be down at all times on the school site and to and from school. - Hair bobbles / Alice bands / hair slides must be plain black or grey with no patterns or logos. - Items of head wear for religious reasons must be plain black or grey with no patterns or logos.
+- Hats or hoodies are not to be worn inside the school building. - · Hair bobbles / Alice bands / hair slides must be plain black or grey with no patterns or logos. - Items of head wear for religious reasons must be plain black or grey with no patterns or logos.
 Pupils must ensure that their school tie is always visible.